Japanisch Lernen ist eine lange Reise

 You should combine reading and listening from the beginning.
 Audiobooks and videos with Japanese subtitles are best suited for this - here you train both simultaneously.
 Pure texts should be used later, or alongside these.

 Don't worry about the Kanji - even if you don't know them yet, there's a simple solution for looking them up.
-I'll explain that to you in this section, which is about the convenient implementation of immersion:
+I explain how it works on every platform in the article you can find by clicking the following green button:

 • Tadoku: A site with free Japanese books including audio tracks and videos sorted by difficulty level